behaverse/data-model/_pages/guideline/3-naming-people.md

 {: .purpose }

 >**Purpose #2**
 >**Select or identify data belonging to a particular subject.
-For example, if you see an outlier point in a plot and want to understand why that point occurred, it might be necessary to identify that data as belonging to a particular subject and then look in greater detail in that subject’s data.**
+For example, if you see an outlier point in a plot and want to understand why that point occurred, it might be necessary to identify that data as belonging to a particular subject and then look in greater detail in that subject's data.**
 {: .purpose }

 >**Purpose #3**